Melissa K. Norris

-This is the best crisp pickled asparagus recipe out there and the first thing to meet my canning jars come springtime.
-Garlic and dill are paired with a salty brine and flavor-packed seasonings that create perfectly crisp asparagus spears every time!
-There's good reason this is one of my most requested recipes.
+This is the best crisp pickled asparagus recipe out there, and the first thing to meet my canning jars come springtime.
+Garlic and dill are paired with salty brine and flavor-packed seasonings that create perfectly crisp asparagus spears every time!
+There’s a good reason this is one of my most requested recipes.

-Oh wait!
-I almost forgot Great Grandma's mustard pickles!
+Oh, wait!
+I almost forgot Great Grandma’s mustard pickles!
 Whew, that was close!

 As you can see, I'm a lover of all things pickled!